arkadianriver/arkadianriver.com/README.md

 ### How to

-The framework is probably close to complete and I'll probably just be adding more posts and a portfolio from now on.
+The framework is close to complete.
+I'll probably only tweak things if I discover it's necessary for the additional posts and portfolio that I add to my site.

 #### Customizing

-If you clone or fork this repository for your own, you'll wanna...
+If you clone or fork this repository for your own, you'll want to..

 - Edit the `_config.yml` file, add a `_data/tokens.yml` file with your IDs & mail program, and add author info for yourself in `_data/authors.yml`.
-(I have myself as author separate than owner for when the project is forked, the new owner doesn't also become the new author if my posts aren't deleted.)
-- Delete my posts dated in this millenium (or if you keep earthtv, contact 'em first)
-- Use the posts in the 31st century as guides for yours
+- Use the posts in the 31st century as guides for yours.
+They're built by jekyll only when the `--future` option is used.
 - Provide your images and continue tweaking to your heart's desire, or not.

 #### Building

-If you're building your site on Windows (like me) and you use WinSCP to synch with your remote site, you can use the `site.bat` file.
-To use that, first set up a properties file as described in the comments of `site.bat`.
+If you're building your site on Windows (like me) and you use WinSCP to sync with your remote site, you can use the `site.bat` file.
+To use that, first set up a `.defaults` file as described in the comments of `site.bat`.
+Change the excludes list for your site.
 Then...

 - `site dev` : runs `jekyll serve --future --drafts` in development mode
 - `site preview` : runs `jekyll serve` in production mode